 Burning Feeling in the Throat

-In addition to causing irritation of the esophagus, stomach acid also has the potential to come all the way up into the back of the throat.
+In addition to causing irritation of the esophagus, acid reflux can sometimes cause stomach acid to come all the way up into the back of the throat.
 It can then cause damage to the throat area leading to a burning sensation or hoarseness.

 Sour or Acidic Taste in the Mouth or Throat

-If the contents of the stomach are able to travel up to the throat, which is sometimes referred to as regurgitation, you may experience a sour or acidic taste in the back of the mouth or throat.
+If the contents of the stomach are able to travel up to the throat, which is sometimes referred to as regurgitation, your acid reflux may cause you to feel a sour or acidic taste in the back of the mouth or throat.

-If you are experiencing chronic heartburn symptoms that occur two or more times a week, you may be experiencing gastroesophageal reflux disease or GERD.
+If you are experiencing chronic acid reflux or heartburn symptoms that occur two or more times a week, you may be experiencing gastroesophageal reflux disease or GERD.
 This repeated or prolonged exposure to acidic content from the stomach may lead to damage of the esophageal lining.

 Common Symptoms of GERD can include: